 Some bills can be paid either once a year, or in monthly instalments.
 This usually applies to things like car, or home, insurance.

-With that kind of potential saving, it’s worth looking to see if there’s any way you can pay the annual premium in full.
+It’s worth looking to see if there’s any way you can pay the annual premium in full.
 But check first, because not all insurance policies charge interest on the monthly payments.
 For example, with HSBC Home Insurance, there's no interest on monthly instalments.

-Council Tax is another bill that can seem daunting when it lands on your doormat.
+Council tax is another bill that can seem daunting when it lands on your doormat.

 The full amount for the year is usually payable in 10 monthly instalments rather than 12.
 This means you get a 2-month council tax break in February and March.
 That could give you valuable wiggle room to pay any other outstanding bills that you might have been struggling with.

-And if you're finding it hard to afford the monthly amount, check to see if your local authority can help to spread the cost further.
+If you're finding it hard to afford the monthly amount, check to see if your local authority can help to spread the cost further.
 Many councils offer the option of making 11 or 12 payments a year instead of 10.

 If you’re struggling to pay your bills, it’s best to get help straight away.
 If you’re going to be late with a payment, get in touch with the company you’re paying to discuss your options.
-You could also speak to your bank about an overdraft or loan.